g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_531bd97230a5bf0467341a956277bd22.png)

  Step 3: Install webdrivers:
  Now, you have to install webdrivers for specific browsers because it is necessary for Selenium to interact with that browser.
 Since Chrome is a very popular web browser.
-Use this link https://chromedriver.chromium.org/downloads to download the chrome web driver.
+Use this link [chrome driver](https:// "chromedriver.chromium.org/downloads") to download the chrome web driver.
 Once you have downloaded it, add the path of the downloaded driver to your system environment variable.

  Step 4: Download and install Eclipse for Selenium webdriver

  * Go to the official Eclipse website Eclipse website and download Eclipse

  ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_5ad663e1d54c319ffb60e03647bf0a85.png)